datonic/hub/README.md

 # 📦 Datonic Hub

 The center of the Datonic community.
+We aim to improve the way the world produces, share, consume and collaborate on open datasets.

-## 📖 Table of Contents
+## 📖 Documentation

 - [❓ FAQ](docs/FAQ.md)
 - [🗺️ ROADMAP](docs/ROADMAP.md)